 After some rest and when the sun was low in the horizon I removed the tent and launched the dinghy, a rather lengthy operation.
 I then helped Andrew set a second anchor because the two boats were drifting too close to each other.
 Following this operation Karin and Andrew came aboard Thetis for an ouzo.

-The crew of Thetis was too tired and too lazy to cook so we settled for an omelet and some rice.
+The crew of Thetis was too tired and too lazy to cook so I settled for an omelet and some rice.
 I was hopping for a spectacular moon-rise, the moon being one day short of full, but I was disappointed.
 It rose behind the island in the SSE.

 Wednesday August 9, 2006 Day 2

 This was a hot and lazy day spent mostly in organizing Thetis for cruising.
 The forecasts called for SW wind, strong in the afternoon but then weakening in the evening.
 I decided to sail to Rhinia overnight and enjoy the full moon while it was calm.

 In the afternoon I cooked a roast beef that I had bought in Samos.
 I cooked it in the pot with garlic and lemon.
 I had some trouble with the fresh water pump.
 Its filter was clogged and there was air in the lines.
 I fixed it.